akshaydeo/blog/about.md

             <li>1 we couldn't launch 😐</li>
             <li>1 got acqui-hired 🙌</li>
             </ul>
             I have been fascinated by 💻  since childhood.
-Seeing my father work on a 286 with MSDos 3.1, was awe-inspiring 😲 for me and has continued to be since.
+Seeing my father work on a 286 was awe-inspiring 😲 for me and has continued to be since.
 Later this transpired into a life-long hobby/profession for me 💼.
             <br/><br/>
             I wrote my first computer program when I was 14, using VB Script 6.0 and MS Access DB, for my father's construction company.
 Since then have been keen on learning programming languages.
-Now, I am a hands-on full-stack developer (Android, iOS, ReactJS, Java, Go, NodeJS, Php/Hack) and an experienced engineering manager.
             <br/><br/>
         </div>
     </div>